AkshatJain20092002/Multiclass-Skin-Disease-Classification/README.md

 Training data is taken from kaggle:  https://www.kaggle.com/datasets/dipuiucse/monkeypoxskinimagedataset

-Model is still not accurate, shows same result for mealses and chickenpox as same sometimes (under improvement)
+Model is still not accurate, shows same result for mealses and normal as same sometimes (under improvement)